rimsey1/docs/pages/connector-authentication/twitter_connector_setup.md

 To authenticate the Twitter connector you will need a Twitter Developer account and to have created a developer app.

+Please refer to the [official Twitter documentation](https://developer.twitter.com/en/docs/platform-overview) for a comprehensive guide on setting up API access.

+To summarize:

 1. If you don't already have one, you can sign up for a developer account [here](https://developer.twitter.com/en/portal/petition/essential/basic-info)

 2. When you have a developer account set up, go to your [App dashboard](https://developer.twitter.com/en/apps)